fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-Number of times to lazy sync within the `leak_interval`.
+Number of times to lazy sync within the `interval`.

 </dd>
 </dl>